Syfy Insider Exclusive

 OLD M. Night Shyamalan Still

-M. Night Shyamalan's new film, Old, is the story of a group of people stuck in one place, where the flow of time begins to warp before their eyes and they begin to ponder deep, existential questions at the core of their existence.
+M. Night Shyamalan's film, Old, is the story of a group of people stuck in one place, where the flow of time begins to warp before their eyes and they begin to ponder deep, existential questions at the core of their existence.
 So naturally, the script was an interesting read for a group of actors stuck at home in the midst of a pandemic.

 "It felt very natural to be drawn to this because when you were in the lockdown and you spent weeks on end kind of trapped in your apartment, it felt very scary to read this script.
 But also, very moving.
-It gave me hope almost," Vicky Krieps, who in the film plays Prisca, a historian and mother of two, told SYFY WIRE.
+It gave me hope almost," Vicky Krieps, who in the film plays Prisca, a historian and mother of two, told SYFY WIRE around the film's release.
 "Because it's about a woman who has two children, which I have two.
 You are always constantly thinking about these topics of time passing and life and 'Did I do enough with my time, did I do enough in my life?'
 Reading this script, it really helped me to understand things in my life."

 Eliza Scanlen, who plays Kara, one of the film's rapidly aging children, agreed.